Cable television in the United States

 Cable television first became available in the United States in 1948.
-By 1989, 53 million U.S. households received cable television subscriptions, with 60 percent of all U.S. households doing so in 1992.
+By 1989, 53 million American households received cable television subscriptions, with 60 percent of all U.S. households doing so in 1992.
 Most cable viewers in the U.S. reside in the suburbs and tend to be middle class; cable television is less common in low income, urban, and rural areas.

 According to reports released by the Federal Communications Commission, traditional cable television subscriptions in the US peaked around the year 2000, at 68.5 million total subscriptions.
 Since then, cable subscriptions have been in slow decline, dropping to 54.4 million subscribers by December 2013.
 Some telephone service providers have started offering television, reaching to 11.3 million video subscribers as of December 2013.

+A 2021 Pew Research Center survey found that the percentage of American adults that reported having a cable or satellite television subscription fell from 76% in 2015 to 56% in 2021, while a 2025 Pew Research Center survey found that only 36% of American adults reported having a cable or satellite television subscription.